karthick-git/karthick-git/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/angrybuddha24?style=social) ![GitHub followers](https://img.shields.io/github/followers/karthick-git?style=social)

 A Software Engineer specializing in Software Testing and Automation.
-Professional experience in the technologies listed in the **toolbox** below.
+Professional experience in the technologies and tools listed in the **toolbox** below.

 I create tech content, mostly about Software Testing and Java, but I also create content on Automating stuff other than test cases.
 I'll advise you to follow me on GitHub and Twitter where most of my works are shared.